KeerthanaPalani-1/Real-Time-Hand-Gesture-Recognition/README.md

 # 🖐️ Real-Time Hand Gesture Recognition with MediaPipe

+This project was developed as part of our Artificial Intelligence course.
+A group of five members collaboratively contributed to the project.
 This project allows real-time hand gesture recognition using a webcam, powered by [MediaPipe](https://mediapipe.dev/) for hand landmark detection and a simple machine learning classifier (KNN) for gesture classification.
+We focused on supporting both numeric gestures (1 to 5) and a couple of custom gestures like 👍 (good) and 👌 (ok), with the potential to expand further.
+The project is lightweight, easy to use, and designed to be a practical demonstration of AI in a real-world application.

 It supports:
 - Numeric gestures: `1`, `2`, `3`, `4`, `5`